How to Futureproof a Renewable Energy Portfolio

 Silvia, when you talk to customers or potential customers: Which reasons do they have for wanting to build their renewable energy portfolio?

 I talk to energy procurement or utility managers and sustainability specialists from diverse industries regularly.
 As different as their work environments are, there are some recurring reasons that come up in most cases: Today, they are faced with increasing pressure to reduce their CO2 emissions, either from their internal stakeholders, their supply chain or from their end-consumers.
 Additionally, buying renewable power also requires a commitment to offtake the power in the long-term, typically 10 years.
 In a volatile energy market, some customers will look for long-term price-hedging to secure prices they can plan with.
-For customers whose end-product is very energy intensive (here the power price will determine its competitiveness in the market), might look for a market-following hedging solution e.g. spot-indexed or with price caps.
-Of course, the overall driver is to decarbonise their operations and advance towards its sustainability targets.
+Customers whose end-product is very energy-intensive (here the power price will determine their competitiveness in the market) might look for a market-following hedging solution e.g. spot-indexed or with price caps.
+Of course, the overall driver is to decarbonise their operations and advance towards their sustainability targets.